 The lower value of α{sp} for T5 is mostly due to lower strains measured in the longitudinal reinforcement of T5 for drift ratios between 1 and 2%.
-The reinforcement strain demands in T5 were very likely affected by the roundhouse shape (without yield plateau) of the stress-strain curve for the Grade 120 (830) reinforcement.
+The reinforcement strain demands in T5 were very likely affected by the roundhouse shape (without a well-defined yield point) of the stress-strain curve for the Grade 120 (830) reinforcement.
+Equations Eq.
+B.14 and Eq.
+B.15, which assume a linear relation between ε_s and DR, are limited to the small set of specimens considered, T1 through T6.

-Table B.1 - Strain penetration amplification factor $lpha{sp}$ based on Eq.
-B.12^{a,b} a Data from Huq et al. [37]
+Table B.1 - Strain penetration amplification factor α{sp} based on Eq.
+B.12^{a,b}

+^aData from Huq et al. [38]